Return to Previous Page

 Here’s where to go to pedal over the hills and through the snowy woods.

 First-timer?
 That’s great.
-There are plenty of Colorado outfitters on tap to show you around this fast-growing winter sport.
-In Telluride, a professional guide from BootDoctors will take you on a half-day guided fat-bike tour inside the famous box canyon.
-Head to Fort Collins where Front Range Ride Guides provide custom gear, a local guide, trail-side lunch, photos of your ride, and a post-ride happy hour featuring locally crafted beer.
+Plenty of Colorado outfitters are on tap to show you around this "new" winter sport.
+In Telluride, a professional guide from BootDoctors will take you on a half-day guided fat-bike tour inside the famous Box Canyon.
+Head to Fort Collins, where Front Range Ride Guides provide custom gear, a local guide, a trail-side lunch, photos of your ride, and a post-ride happy hour featuring locally crafted beer.
+Find more Colorado winter activities.

 By Lisa Blake